jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 # Invariant Extended Kalman Filtering
 Invariant Extended Kalman Filters (IEKFs) are a special class of Extended Kalman Filters (EKFs) that operate on states that reside on Lie Groups.
 They are used on a class of systems called group-affine systems where the system dynamics evolve using group composition.
 This group affine property allows the IEKF to have error dynamics that are **state independent**.

-In a standard Extended Kalman Filter (EKF), the system dynamics are linearized around the current state estimate leading to clear state dependent dynamics.
+In a standard Extended Kalman Filter (EKF), the system dynamics are linearized around the current state estimate - therefore having state dependent dynamics.
 If the state estimate has error (which it always does), this linearization accumulates error as well.
 This characteristic can sometimes lead to poor convergence and poor performance in practice.

 This is where the IEKF sees its greatest benefits.
 Because of this group affine property, the error propagation is always independent of the state.
 Therefore, this filter will see improved convergence and consistency even with a poor state estimate.
 This also allows the filter to converge even with a poor initial estimate of the state.